best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 **Refactoring** is the process of restructuring code without changing its behaviour.
 For example, converting a few lines of code with a common overall task into a function or class.

-If you refactor repetitive code into functions or classes then bug fixes or modifications can only be carried out once to change all implementations.
+If you refactor repetitive code into functions or classes then bug fixes or modifications need only be carried out once to change all implementations.
 New, intended behaviour is then consistently given by each call to the reusable function or class.
 The intended functionality can be reflected by the functions name.